UDPSPRIN - BSc Police Studies, Procedure and Investigation

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-The course is taught by research active academics and police practitioners with a wealth of operational experience.
+The course is taught by research-active academics and police practitioners with a wealth of operational experience.
 This includes serving and ex-officers from a variety of ranks from Police Constable to Commander.
 Based in London, students will be encouraged as part of their studies to take up pre-existing links with the Metropolitan Police Service, British Transport Police and the Mayor’s Office for Policing and Crime.

-develop the intellectual skills necessary for the understanding, critical evaluation and application of a range of theoretical approaches to the study of crime and policing
+2. Develop the intellectual skills necessary for the understanding, critical evaluation and application of a range of theoretical approaches to the study of crime and policing

-develop students’ competence in qualitative and quantitative research methodologies
+4. Develop students’ competence in qualitative and quantitative research methodologies

-provide a framework in which students identify and distinguish between some comparative models of policing and for understanding the differing forms of policing systems
+5. Provide a framework in which students identify and distinguish between some comparative models of policing and for understanding the differing forms of policing systems

-Explore practical applications of operational policing
+6. Explore practical applications of operational policing over a wide range of policing problems.

-- offer the opportunity to develop the above in relation to specialist areas of interest culminating in the production of an in-depth piece of independent research focussed on policing at level 6.
+7. Offer the opportunity to develop the above in relation to specialist areas of interest culminating in the production of an in-depth piece of independent research focussed on policing at level 6.

 Course learning outcomes